Mapping AI Tools to Every Phase of Your SDLC

 Kiro (Amazon/AWS)

 Kiro is Amazon’s agentic AI IDE and CLI built on spec-driven development.
 Before writing a line of code, Kiro generates a specification document covering requirements, design decisions, data models, and a task breakdown.
 You review the spec, and Kiro implements from it.
-Deep AWS integration includes IAM Policy Autopilot and observability powers.
+Deep AWS integration includes IAM Policy Autopilot and observability hooks.
 Kiro is available in AWS GovCloud for compliance-sensitive workloads.

 Devin (Cognition)

-ToolBest ForPricing (2026)Key Strength
+ToolBest ForPricing (May 2026)Key Strength

-Claude CodeLarge refactors, debugging, codebase understandingUsage-based (API) or $100-200/mo MaxDeepest reasoning (Opus 4.6), 1M-token context, Agent Teams
+Claude CodeLarge refactors, debugging, codebase understandingUsage-based (API) or $100-200/mo MaxMost-used tool in 2026, Opus 4.7 (87.6% SWE-bench), 1M-token context, Agent Teams

 DevinAutonomous task execution$20/mo Core + $2.25/ACUMost autonomous, operates independently via Slack/web